TheDokT0r/quick-random/README.md

 ## How do I use it?

 It's pretty simple.
 Just import the function you want to use, and then call it.
-For example, if I wanted to generate a random number between 1 and 10, I would do this:
+Here's a list of all the functions you can use:

 ### Random number